 Then, unless HMRC have advised that you do not need to, you need to work out and pay the tax to HMRC within 30 days of the end of each quarter, using return form NRLQ.
 The form is normally issued to tenants by HMRC.
 The four quarters end on 30 June, 30 September, 31 December and 31 March.

 You must send a report each year by 5 July to HMRC and the landlord using form NRLY.

 You must also provide the landlord with certificate NRL6 each year by 5 July.

 You must keep records for four years of:

-- Correspondence with the landlord (if you have contacted them about their residence status)
+- correspondence with the landlord (if you have contacted them about their residence status), and

 Please see our separate guidance for details on the kind of expenses which are deductible against property income.
 Broadly, they must be incurred wholly and exclusively for the purposes of the rental business and they must not be of a capital nature.